Peer Advising

 Structure

-The advantages of peer advising as a component in academic advising models include flexibility in delivery methods, peer-to-peer interaction, and development of peer advisers.
-Peers may be better equipped to address certain aspects of advising than faculty mentors or staff members.
+The advantages of utilizing peer advising as a component in academic advising models include flexibility in delivery methods, peer-to-peer interaction and development of peer advisers.
+Peers may be better equipped to address certain aspects of advising than faculty mentors or staff members who serve as advisers.
 Peer advisers view the institution through a different lens than do faculty/staff and are more familiar with the graduate student experience.
-Likewise, peers can better relate to students’ concerns, because they likely went through similar experiences.
+Likewise, peers can better relate to students’ concerns, because they likely went through the same experiences.
 Because of their ability to relate, peer advisers can form personal connections with other students and facilitate peer interactions.

 Confidentiality

 First and second-year graduate students are encouraged to approach the graduate student peer advising group with any issues they would like to discuss.
 For some concerns, students may feel most comfortable when discussions with Peer Advisers remain confidential and such discussions are welcome.
 The Peer Advisers have received training in mentoring from Counseling and Psychological Services and are respectful of student confidentiality.
-However, there may be occasions when a problem arises that is beyond expertise of the peer adviser.
+However, there may be occasions when a problem arises that the peer adviser is not equipped to deal with.
 On these occasions, the peer adviser should discuss options with the student, for example, consulting someone inside or outside of the department for additional advice.
 It is up to the student to decide if it's OK for the peer adviser to share any identifying or situational information with any person being consulted.

-Peer advisers should feel free to describe situations (in a general manner to get advice) to:
+Peer advisers should feel free to describe situations (in a general manner in order to get advice) to:

 - Head graduate advisers